juxor/afaq/markdown/secJ4.md

 Encouragingly, this socialistic "gift economy" is still at the heart of computer/software development and the Internet.
 For example, the **Free Software Foundation** has developed the **General Public Licence** (GPL).
-GPL, also know as _**"copyleft"_**, uses copyright to ensure that software remains free.
+GPL, also known as **_"copyleft"_**, uses copyright to ensure that software remains free.
 Copyleft ensures that a piece of software is made available to everyone to use and modify as they desire.
 The only restriction is that any used or modified copyleft material must remain under copyleft, ensuring that others have the same rights as you did when you used the original code.
 It creates a commons which anyone may add to, but no one may subtract from.
-Placing software under GPL means that every contributor is assured that she, and all other uses, will be able to run, modify and redistribute the code indefinitely.
+Placing software under GPL means that every contributor is assured that she, and all other users, will be able to run, modify and redistribute the code indefinitely.
 Unlike commercial software, copyleft code ensures an increasing knowledge base from which individuals can draw from and, equally as important, contribute to.
 In this way everyone benefits as code can be improved by